JamesCalle/jamescalle.github.io/Venmo.md

 </script>
 <body style="font-family:PT Serif;">
 <p>
-<i>In this General Assembly group project, we were assigned and tasked to implement a feature into Venmo.
+<i>In this General Assembly group project, we were assigned and tasked to implement a feature to Venmo.
 Venmo is an application that allows users to quickly and easily make a transaction with other users for free.
 Leveraging Venmo’s social media aspect we were tasked to introduce a way for users to send money via their app towards causes they care about — whether it would be a nonprofit that combats hunger or a unique Kickstarter campaign.</i>
 <p>
 <img src="/assets/img/pagebanner/vpagebanner.png" alt="Venmo">
 <p>
-My group members, Di Lu and Ron Ng, and I have never heard or used Venmo before so the first step was to download the app to our devices and use all the features.
+Me and my group members, Di Lu and Ron Ng, have never heard or used Venmo before so the first step was to download the app to our devices and use all the features.
 From the basics such as sending money to each other to reading through other random user's transactions and comments in the public feed section.
 After fully exploring and familiarizing ourselves with Venmo we found out that it is technically possible to make a monetary contribution to a cause or charity, it's just not safe.
-There is nothing to reassure users that their monetary contribution is going to the right space.
+There is nothing to reassure users that their monetary contribution is going to the right place.
 <p>
 We tried looking for other services like Venmo, but there isn't one.
 The peer to peer, social media, transaction space is currently being dominated by Venmo.
 But we did explore several other payment services and compared the both to see what makes them tick.
 <p>